 - Keep it out of reach from children.

 - If you have missed any dosing appointments, inform your doctor and schedule immediately.

 How to consume Geftinat 250mg Tablet

 The medicine will be prescribed to you by a healthcare professional in a hospital setting.
-Gefitinib is available as a tablet to be taken with or without food, as directed by your healthcare provider.
+This drug is available as a tablet to be taken with or without food, as directed by your healthcare provider.
 The usual recommended dosage is 250 mg tablet once daily.
-Avoid crushing, opening, or dissolving the tablet; swallow it whole with a glass of water.
+Avoid crushing, opening, or dissolving the tablet, swallow it whole with a glass of water.
 Take the Geftinat 250mg tablet at the same time every day.

 Safety Advices for Geftinat 250mg Tablet

 It is unsafe to use during pregnancy whether Geftinat 250mg Tablet can be taken during pregnancy.
 Consult your doctor if you are pregnant or planning for pregnancy during the treatment.

 It is unsafe to breastfeed during the treatment with this Geftinat 250mg Tablet because it may cause harm to the baby.
 Please consult your doctor before breastfeeding.